An Intro to Ham with QFH

 Blow torch lesgo

 Quite the enjoyable experience!
-After that was done, I just had to connect the coax to each side of the helix at the top of the PVC pipe and then terminate the coax at the other end with a SMA connector so I could connect it to my radio.
+After that was done, I just had to connect the coax to each side of the helix at the top of the PVC pipe and then terminate the coax at the other end with an SMA connector so I could connect it to my radio.
 And with that, my antenna was complete!
-The next step for me was to find a way to keep it upright, give it as much horizon as I could get so I could get the longest possible contiguous signal for the best image and I had my own weather station.
-Despite my antenna being built correctly, however, I was still unable to receive any sort of data.
-While the radio could pick up normal FM radio, the signal from the satellites would just be missing, despite the fact that I knew for sure that they were above me and that I was on the right frequency.
-It turned out to be an issue with my radio, so I just bought a new one (and a different brand) and we were in business.
-I now had images taken from space brought directly to my laptop.
+The next step for me was to find a way to keep it upright, give it as much horizon as I could get, so I could get the longest possible contiguous signal for the best image, and I had my own weather station.
+Despite my antenna being built correctly, I was still unable to receive any data.
+While the radio could pick up normal FM signals, the satellite signal was missing, even though I knew for sure they were above me and I was on the right frequency.
+It turned out to be an issue with my radio, so I just bought a new one (and a different brand), and we were in business.
+I now have images taken from space brought directly to my laptop.

 midnight listening